jbubriski/arcane-adventures/_posts/2023-12-12-bow-tie-of-marvelous-mingling.md

 Creatures with Charisma 18 or higher can tell that the attire is an illusion.

-While the bow tie effect is activated, you gain a +1 bonus to Charisma ability checks and Saving Throws.
+While the bow tie's effect is active, you gain a +1 bonus to Charisma ability checks and Saving Throws.

 {% assign image = page.images[1] %}
 {% include post-image.html side="right" src=image.src alt=image.alt size=320 %}